 In mid-July the Boyne City Farmers Market and Boyne City Main Street host a food truck rally at Veterans Park.
 There are multiple food and beverage vendors serving up amazing stuff.
 All proceeds from this event go to support the Boyne City Farmers Market.

 The second weekend of Arrrr-gust, Boyne City is invaded by pirates for the annual Pirates Festival.
 Throughout the weekend there is fun for everyone including a treasure hunt, costume contest, petting zoo, highlander games, and much more!

-The Antique Auto Show and Flea Market happens along the shores of Lake Charlevoix in early August.
+The Antique Auto Show and Flea Market happen along the shores of Lake Charlevoix in early August.
 The car show includes two classes of antique cars and another class of muscle cars and hot rods.
 Plus, the flea market normally has more than 40 vendors.

 Over Labor Day weekend, the Kiwanis Club hosts another car show at Veteran Park.
 There are 21 registration classes with trophies awarded to participants.
 Throughout the day door prizes are given out to attendees.

-Watch the sail boats race across Lake Charlevoix during the Red Fox Regatta at the end of August.
+Watch the sailboats race across Lake Charlevoix during the Red Fox Regatta at the end of August.
 It’s hosted by the Charlevoix Yacht Club and is a two-day event that has sailors covering the full length of Lake Charlevoix.

 Boyne City sparkles and glistens, dressed in its holiday finest, for the Santa Parade and Downtown Open House the Friday evening after Thanksgiving.
-The streets are filled with families and friends enjoying the sounds, sights and smells of the holiday season.
-Santa makes his first appearance of the season at the Santa Parade that leads to a tree lighting and an opportunity for children to visit with Santa!
+The streets are filled with families and friends enjoying the sounds, sights, and smells of the holiday season.
+Santa makes his first appearance of the season at the Santa Parade that leads to the tree lighting and an opportunity for children to visit with Santa!